 At the Executive level, the Associate Chair for Research administers the facilities and personnel in the Department along with an administrative secretary who deals with grant and contract applications.

 This size and breadth of research interests has allowed the Department to build world-class facilities that would be difficult to maintain by a smaller unit.
 The Department has facilities for terrestrial, freshwater and marine field research at the Bamfield Marine Sciences Centre on the west coast of Vancouver Island.
 It has extensive collections in plants (Vascular Plant Herbarium), bryophytes (Cryptogamic Herbarium), vertebrates both current (Zoology Museum) and extinct (Laboratory for Vertebrate Paleontology) and insects (Strickland Museum) and provides excellent facilities, complete with support staff, in the FACS facility,Drosophila Unit, Limnology lab, Molecular Biology Service Unit, Biological Sciences Microscopy Unit, Low-Level Mercury Analytical Laboratory, Geographic Information Systems, Digital Teaching Resources Laboratory, and the Fermentation and Protein Production Unit, as well as a comprehensive facility (the Biotron) that supplies and maintains growth chambers for plants, animals, and microbes.
-The Department also has an extensive aquatic facility for freshwater and marine organisms under the auspices of Biological Sciences Animal Services.

 Our Undergraduate Program